 May 2017: all media coverage – reviews, interviews, broadcasts, commentary and my writing – from around the publication of my new book about crimes and cover-ups in boarding schools, Stiff Upper Lip, is now collected here

-I started looking at this in 2014 after writing a personal account for the Observer of my own preparatory boarding school (that means for children aged 7 to 13), Ashdown House.
+I started looking at this in 2014 after writing a personal account for the Observer of my own preparatory boarding school (that means a residential school for children aged 7 to 13), Ashdown House.
 Several allegations have been made about Ashdown, detailing abuse, psychological and physical, by staff there over two decades.
 (Sussex police are still investigating…) Subsequently the many stories I was sent by other ex-boarders and their families gave rise to a series of investigative pieces for the paper, including one into rapes at Gordonstoun.
 All are listed below, with links, along with some other writing on the subject and references.

 April 2017: Stiff Upper Lip: Secrets, Crimes and the Schooling of a Ruling Class, a book drawing on this research and the hundreds of stories sent to me, is published by Weidenfeld & Nicolson.
 More here.

 The Times published an extract from the book and a piece by me on what happens after you come out as a survivor of sexual abuse – ‘Fear, lies and abuse: the private school cover-up’ – read it in full here.

 4 December 2016: “I saw it in the schools…” Comment piece for the Observer on child protection in institutions and the revelations over abuse of young footballers.
 Read it here .

 January 2016: I am working on a book on the wider history of the private school system for Weidenfeld & Nicolson.

 But I am continuing to investigate allegations I’m sent, if those who tell me their stories wish that.

 June 2015: Review for the Guardian of psychoanalyst Joy Schaverien’s fascinating book Boarding School Syndrome.